1 - Getting Started

 How to set up the Azure identity provider.

-Basic Setup Instructions for CDM
+Setup Instructions for connecting CDM Server to Azure

 Purpose

-This guide provides information and instructions for configuring CDM Server to login using Microsoft Azure AD as Identity Provider.
+This guide provides information and instructions for configuring CDM Server to log in using Microsoft Azure AD as Identity Provider.

 Prerequisites